 What is Internet Information Pollution?

-“I think this information pollution comes back to the idea of information that is essentially noise.
+“Information pollution is information that is essentially noise.
 You can make sense of it, but how does it actually help us?
 Or is it just a massive distraction?
-The sheer amount of celebrity gossip tabloids online; the sheer amount clickbait, I mean, we’ve said it all, right?… That’s pollution because we have a finite amount of attention… So that pollution matters.
+It’s the difference between quality and quantity.
+Online today, the sheer amount of celebrity gossip tablets online; the sheer amount clickbait and misinformation, it tells the tale.
+That’s pollution because we have a finite amount of attention to give to information, and when that pool of information becomes muddied, it pollutes our focus and thinking in turn… So that pollution matters.
+It’s upstream of our ability to solve any real world challenges coherently, together.

 Mario’s Readocracy profile page.
 (Photo from Readocracy)